elabftw/elabdoc/doc/ldap.rst

 3. Search for users within a certain region of the LDAP world directory (-> base DN) and extract certain properties/fields (-> filter attribute, team name, email, firstname, lastname)
 4. Unbind (log out)

-Obviously, for this to work, eLabFTW needs information from you.
-That is what the LDAP configuration options and the next section is for.
+For this to work, eLabFTW needs information from you, which is what the LDAP configuration options and the next section are for.

 Sysadmin LDAP settings
 ======================

-To find the settings, first go to the Sysconfig panel by clicking the link at the bottom left of any page or from the user menu.
+To find the settings, first go to the "Sysadmin panel" by clicking the link at the bottom left of any page or from the user menu at the top right.
 Then go on the LDAP tab.

 Toggle LDAP login
-        Set to enabled so the option to authenticate through LDAP will be available from the login page.
+        This is your general ON/OFF switch to toggle LDAP authentication from the login page.

 LDAP Host
         Enter the domain name or IP address of the LDAP server.